SCECcode/splinefit/docs/README.md

 are shared by two triangles are interior edges.
 Once the boundary edges have been detected, they are ordered by starting at some arbitrary boundary node and then selecting the next node by looking for its nearest neighbor, and by excluding itself or a previous node from the search.
+The search terminates when a previously visited node is revisited.

-Once the boundary edges have been detected, they are split into four boundary segments.
-The reason for wanting to split the boundary into separate segments is becuse BSpline curves assume smoothness, but there is no continuity at the corner points.
-To identify the corner nodes, the angle between two neighboring edges is measured at each node on the boundary.
-A node is marked as a corner point if it is among the top four nodes that have the angles closest to being orthogonal.
-Unfortunately, this simple strategy does not succesfully detect corner points in 3D.
-Due to variability in the data it is comppletely possible that non-corner points are flagged as being corner points.
-Perhaps this difficulity is overcome by first projecting the boundary points onto the best fitting plane, discussed next.
+It is possible, and in fact, some meshes contain multiple boundaries.
+The multiple boundaries come from having multiple surfaces in the same file, or come from hole structures.

 ## 2D Plane Projection
 After boundary detection, the boundary points are projected onto the best fitting plane.
 While there is a some global origin